se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 [React]("https://reactjs.org/") and [Vue]("https://vuejs.org/") are two popular alternatives to Angular.

 React is a popular Javascript library, open sourced by Facebook.
-The ease of learning React is a key advantage.
+The ease of learning React is a key advantage over Angular.
 It also provides more flexibility as it allows integration of third party libraries.

-Similarly, Vue offers some advantages, like flexibility, simple structure and ease of integration.
+Vue, another open-source JavaScript framework, offers some advantages over Angular, like increased flexibility, simple structure and ease of integration.
+This makes it easier to learn Vue as compared to Angular or React.

-Every framework has its own pros and cons.
-The framework you choose depends on the requirements of the application.
 Below are a few resources that give a brief comparison between these popular frontend frameworks.

 1. [React vs Angular vs Vue](https://medium.com/@TechMagic/reactjs-vs-angular5-vs-vue-js-what-to-choose-in-2018-b91e028fa91d) - A brief comparison between the three most popular frontend tools.
 2. [Why use Vue](https://medium.com/@brainmobi/advantages-of-using-vue-js-for-your-web-applications-7e460cadfffc) - Advantages of using Vue.